nex3/nex3.github.io/source/blog/212-so-called-ai-cannot-program.md

 The fact that that sentence is nonsense is the domain of "semantics".
 Semantics are the human interpretation of a structure, the meaning we ascribe to it and to the best of our ability share with those around us.
-For example, although the syntax of the sentences "みんなさんはピッコロさんを大好きだよ！" and "Everyone loves Piccolo!"[^2] are completely different, their meaning—their semantic content—is exactly the same.
+For example, although the syntax of the sentences "みなさんはピッコロさんが大好きだよ！" and "Everyone loves Piccolo!"[^2] are completely different, their meaning—their semantic content—is exactly the same.
 And that meaning is something that humans bring to them, not something that is in any way intrinsically associated with those particular wiggly lines in that particular order.

-[^2]: Thanks to {% mention 'Cassie' %} for providing these example sentences.
+[^2]: Thanks to {% mention 'Cassie' %} and [% mention 'meadowdrone' %} for
+      providing these example sentences.
 All the languages I know well enough to create examples in have annoyingly similar syntax to English, which makes them unsuitable for this example.

 Although syntax is a very useful concept in its own right, in this post I really want to focus on semantics.
 So remember: semantics is meaning, and specifically